dotnet/docfx/docs/designs/restore-and-gc.md

 - `{version}` is sha1 hash of file content,
 - `{etag}` is timestamp or something else supported by the service which stores the `file`.
 - `{date}` is the download date, it will be set or overwritten during restore.
-- `{in-use}` is tracking the file is in use or not(restoring or building), if it has value, it's can't be overwritten, otherwise, it can be overwritten for reusing during restore.
+- `{acquired}` is tracking the file is in use or not(restoring or building), if it has value, it's can't be overwritten, otherwise, it can be overwritten for reusing during restore.
+- `{acquiredBy}` is the info of acquirers
+    - `{id}` is the acquirer id, usually it's the thread id
+    - `{date}` is the acquiring date, we have a default period of requiring timeout, in case the docfx crashed.

 If the `etag` is supported by its service, docfx avoids duplicated downloads for the file never changed.